pnp-minh/junior-fe-assignment/part-1-algorithms/README.md

 ## Testing

-Run your JavaScript files with Node.js:
+Test your solutions by running the JavaScript files with Node.js:

 ```bash
 node question-1.js